 - Attend meetings of professional groups, and groups such as the Chamber of Commerce, other local business groups, local chapters of national groups such as NAWBO, or civic associations.
 Have business cards in a pocket where they are easily reachable.
 Don't forget to ask what the people you speak with do, and to really listen to them.
 They'll be flattered by your interest, and better remember you because of it.

 - Pay for membership in those groups that attract your target customers.
 If the group has a website and publishes a list members on the site, make sure your name and website link get added.
 Once it is added double check to be sure your contact information is correct and your website link isn't broken.

 - Become actively involved in 2 or 3 of these groups.
 That will give you more opportunity to meet possible prospects.
 But remember: opportunists are quickly spotted for what they are, and get little business.
 While you won't want to become involved in many organizations that require a lot of your time in, you can --and should-- make real contributions to all of them by offering useful ideas and helping with projects when possible.

 - Look for something unusual about what you do, and publicize it.
-Send out press releases to local newspapers, radio stations, cable TV stations, magazines whose audiences are likely to be interested in buying what you sell.
-Be sure to post the press releases on one or more online press release services, too, being sure to include links to your website.
+Send out press releases to local newspapers, radio stations, cable TV stations, and magazines whose audiences are likely to be interested in buying what you sell.
+Post the press releases on one or more online press release services, too, being sure to include links to your website.
 To increase your chance of having the material published, send along a photo (but not to radio stations) with your press release.
 Editors of printed publications are often in need of "art" (drawings or photos) to fill space and break up the gray look of a page of text.